owen6314/owen6314.github.io/_posts/2018-05-11-compassion.md

 and end up feeling embarrassed and ashamed.

-As I've caught myself recently going through those feelings, I had to actively practice self-compassion, that is different from self-pity in which, you acknowledge your shortcomings, but don't judge or get harsh on yourself.
+As I've caught myself recently going through those feelings, I had to actively practice self-compassion, which is different from self-pity.
+You acknowledge your shortcomings, but don't judge or get harsh on yourself.
 On that, I will end up with a note to my future self:

 ---